raehik/html-line-colourer/README.md

 Basically, it allows you to automate the (HTML) colouring of lines.
 Think translations: the first line is coloured randomly, then the second line (a translation of the first) is coloured so that 'matching words' have the same colour.

 ## Syntax
-The first two lines are processed differently, but both are filtered for the backtick character ('\`').
-You use backticks to change the signify when the meaning of the master word is either:
+Though the first two lines are processed differently, both are filtered for the backtick character ('\`').
+You use backticks to change whether spaces should be present.
+It's a bit complicated:

+- To 'connect' words, e.g. a main word and its suffix, you put a backtick on the end of the first word.
+That's all.
+Normal spacing.
+In the output, the words will have no spaces between them, but otherwise are **completely seperate words**.
+- To seperate a

+signify when the meaning of the master word is either:
 	not explained in one word, or
 	needs adjacent words to be considered.
 That is, when a 'word' in either the master or the slave is not actually just one word separated by spaces.